-In 2007 surveys in Div.
-1A and 1B were conducted in May/June with the research vessel "Adolf Jensen".
-Results suggest that the resource show signs of minor recovery of the stock in some of the management areas, however over all the stock is situated still at a low level.
-An exception is in the northern part of Disko Bay where decreasing trends has been observed.
-Recruitment prospects are at a low level in all areas.
+In 2008 surveys in Div.
+1A and 1B were conducted in May/June with the commercial crab vessel "Nanna L".
+Results suggest that the resource show signs of recovery of the stock in the management area Sisimiut.
+However, in generall the stock and recruitment prospects are at a low level in all areas.